Activities and Travel - PSOP Center - Southwestern Illinois College

 Dances

-Dances in Belleville and Shiloh are $5, $1 entry and $4 for lunch.
+Dances are on THURSDAYS in Belleville and Shiloh.
+Both the Orchestra and the Country Western Band will be playing on Thursdays from now on.
+Dances are $5. $1 entry fee and $4 for lunch.
 It is VERY important to make your reservation so we have enough lunch ordered.
-Dances open at 9:30 and Band starts at 10:30.
+Doors open at 9:30 a.m. and Band starts at 10:30 a.m.
 We take a 30-minute break for lunch.
-Dances last until approx. 1:30 pm.
-Reservations later than two days before the dance may not be guaranteed a lunch, so make reservations early!
-Call 618-234-4410, ext.
-7042 (Melissa) or 7043 (Theresa)
+Dances last until approx. 1:30 p.m.
+Reservations later than two days before the dance may not be guaranteed a lunch, so please make reservations early!
+618-234-4410 ext.
+7042 (Melissa) or 7043 (Theresa) for reservations.

 Corn Hole League